What are some safety measures to take in the bathroom for kids?

 - Check water quality.
 There’s no doubt that kids generally end up swallowing some water when playing around in the tub or brushing their teeth, not to mention what’s absorbed through the skin during bath time or while washing their hands and face.
 To keep you and your family safe, consider having a professional check your water quality.
 Water softeners and proper filtration can provide cleaner, fresher water for you and your family for bathing, drinking, and cleaning.

 - Easy clean surfaces.
 Germs, bacteria, mold, and mildew in your bathroom can be dangerous.
 Frequent cleanings can help prevent this.
-However, you can make life easier by utilizing easy-to-clean surfaces, like the durable acrylic used by Watters and Bath Planet, that helps to repel mold and mildew.
+However, you can make life easier by utilizing easy-to-clean surfaces, like the durable acrylic used by Watters Plumbing, that helps to repel mold and mildew.

 - Add anti-slip rugs and shower mats.
 Much like grab bars, adding some anti-slip bath mats and rugs around your bathroom can help prevent slips and falls when kids (or other family members) get in and out of the tub.